Aftercare

 — Do NOT pick scabs or peel any flakes!
 We know there are a lot of scab pickers out there but this can pull pigment from your skin and damage your tattoo.

 — You can (and should) shower but do not wash or scrub your tattoo with body wash or use a loofah / washcloth.
-Avoid prolonged exposure to extremely hot water if possible.
+Just let the soap and water run over your tattoo.
+Avoid prolonged exposure to extremely hot water.

 — Do not soak your tattoo for at least 3 weeks.
-No swimming (any body of water), baths, or hot tubs!
+No swimming (in ANY body of water), no baths, and no hot tubs!

 — Avoid direct contact with anyone or anything potentially septic and / or bacterial; including animals, rest rooms, bodily fluids, gym equipment, lakes, rivers, etc. If your tattoo is exposed to any of these, wash with antibacterial soap immediately!
 You do not want your new tattoo to get infected.